ESL Activities

 And because I’m all about learning English, even on “fun” party days in class, I don’t do the regular Bingo where you just say the word.
 Instead, I describe the word and students have to choose the correct one.
 Learn more here: ESL Speaking Bingo.

-Quick teaching tip about Bingo: Get student to just cross off each word with an X, instead of scribbling it out entirely so that you can check answers at the end.
+Quick teaching tip about Bingo: Get students to just cross off each word with an X, instead of scribbling it out entirely so that you can check answers at the end.
 And of course, bring a small prize for the winner of each round!

 #4: I’m Going to Eat ____ for Christmas Dinner